BEST-PRACTICE-FOR-SENDING-INVOICES

 1. Include a due date

 A due date will help ensure that you receive payment in a timely manner, and help you keep track of expected future revenue.
 Be sure to set a due date that gives your clients enough time to make their payment, but not so much time that they forget about the invoice.
+Providing discounts for early payment will encourage your clients to speed up the payment.

 1. Clear terms and conditions